CedricCouche/MovieReco/README.md

 # Projet Movie-Recommandation

+Version : 0.8.0

 ## What is Movie-Recommandation project ?

-This project is realized in team during a MLOps training provided by [DataScientest](https://datascientest.com/).
-The main goal is to deploy a solution using MLOps techniques we have learn.
+The main goal is to deploy a solution using MLOps, such as Docker and Airflow.
 The solution provide a list of 10 recommanded movies, based on one movie provided by the user.
+Several models will be implemented.
+The first ot this model is a cosine similarity.
-Approach choosen by the team is content-based, so recommanded movies are choosen on similarites on a defined intrisec characteristic.
+Approach choosen is content-based, so recommanded movies are choosen on similarites on a defined intrisec characteristic.
-Similarity between movies are computed using a cosine similarity

 ## Architecture

 The solution is contained in a Airflow docker-compose.
-Airflow is used as a pipeline pre-processing, from download to data-base storage.
+Airflow is used as a pipeline from download to pre-processing and as last recommandation computation.
-Data are hosted in a MySQL container.
+Data and recommandations are hosted in a MySQL container.
-A FastAPI container is containing cosine-similarity calculation, based on data retrieved from MySQL container.
+A FastAPI container provide a secured access to recommandations.
+At last, a streamlit container is available as front to users.

 ## Data